 Kids will love

-- Listening to the sounds of the traditional instruments at the Museum of Greek Folk Musical Instruments
+- Listening to the traditional instruments at the Museum of Greek Folk Musical Instruments

 - Playing and running around in the streets of Plaka